victor-dp/robosat_geoc/docs/tools.md

 Inputs:
- pbf                  path to .osm.pbf file [required] --type TYPE          type of feature to extract [required] --ext_path EXT_PATH  path to user's extension modules dir.
-Allow to use alternate types.
+ pbf                  path to .osm.pbf file [required] --type TYPE          type of feature to extract [required] --ext_path EXT_PATH  path to user's extension dir.
+Allow to use alternate OSM types.

 Output:
  out                  path to GeoJSON file to store features in [required]